sachin0201/-Fast-Food-Outlet-Billing-System/README.md

 - Admin Login to generate receipt tally and make financial reports for taxes.

 • Methodologies learned: Object Oriented Programming, Unit Testing, File Handling, Databases

+There are total 9 files in this project
+Copy all these 9 files in BIN folder to execute the project